Recent Blog Articles

 Endurance athletes and other people who exercise a great deal often have lower-than-average heart rates, sometimes even below 40 beats per minute.
 Exercise strengthens the heart muscle, enabling it to pump a greater volume of blood with each heartbeat.
 More oxygen gets delivered to the muscles, so the heart needs to beat fewer times than it would in a less-fit person while at rest.

-In general, a slower resting heart rate (or low pulse rate) is better than a fast one.
+In general, a slower resting heart rate is better than a fast one.
 A high resting heart rate has been linked to atherosclerosis, sudden death, and an increased risk of dying from cardiovascular disease.
 In people who are not physically active, a resting heart rate below 60 is sometimes a sign of an electrical problem with the heart, a low thyroid level (hypothyroidism), or damage from a heart attack or heart disease.

 Disclaimer: